Find Profitable Prediction Market Trades

 Then:

-Use the Polymarket API to fetch live order book data and compute expected value profit sorted by annualized ROI.
+Use the prediction-market API to fetch live order books and compute expected value, sorted by annualized ROI.

 Go to futuresearch.ai/app and enter:

-Find 100 interesting Polymarket prediction market questions where there might be profit opportunity.
+Find 100 interesting prediction-market questions where there might be profit opportunity.
 Focus on politics, AI, economics, and geopolitics.

 After the list is compiled, follow up with: